hdShang/arxiv-daily/docs/cs-CL/2025-08-27/papers/250819988v1-agentcoma-a-compositional-benchmark-mixing-commonsense-and-mathemati.md

 ---
 layout: default
-title: AgentCoMa: A Compositional Benchmark Mixing Commonsense and Mathematical Reasoning in Real-World Scenarios
+title: "AgentCoMa: A Compositional Benchmark Mixing Commonsense and Mathematical Reasoning in Real-World Scenarios"
 ---

 # AgentCoMa: A Compositional Benchmark Mixing Commonsense and Mathematical Reasoning in Real-World Scenarios